qualiti-ai/py-qualiti/README.md

     ---

     Set your `OPENAI_API_KEY` Environment Variable.
-You can use the `qualiti set-env` command:
+You can use the `qualiti set-env` command if needed:

     ```bash
     qualiti conf set-env OPENAI_API_KEY <your-api-key>
     ```

-    **BingChat**

-    ---

-    Rate Limits:
-    - 20 Chats per Session
-    - 200 Chats per day

-    USING COOKIES IS OPTIONAL!
-You can skip this step and start using BingChat immediately.

-    > 💡 [EdgeGPT](https://github.com/acheong08/EdgeGPT) uses cookies to authenticate, but this is auto-handled

-    1. Install the Edge Browser if not already installed
-    2. Open Edge and install the [Cookie-Editor](https://microsoftedge.microsoft.com/addons/detail/cookieeditor/neaplmfkghagebokkhpjpoebhdledlfi?hl=en-US) extension
-    3. Navigate to [bing.com/chat](https://bing.com/chat) (you must have access to BingChat to use it)
-    4. Open `Cookie-Editor`, click `Export`, then click `Export as JSON`
-    5. Save the JSON file and note the file path
+    > 💡 You can also use a `.env` file or manage Environment Variables your own way!

 3. Then start using `qualiti` in the CLI or as a package in your project: